 Time is the only way for the brain to heal, it needs enough time without experiencing the dopamine rush from using drugs to revert to seeking out the smaller more natural dopamine it produces.

 The time it takes for your brain to heal is relative to the addict, how long they have been using, how many times they have relapsed, etc. My older brother had problems for years with oxycodone.
 We have talked long and in depth about this whole subject and much of it I have learned through his experience.
-He tried several ways of quitting and after failing multiple times, in true to his fashion, he began to research why.
-This led to him learning much of what I’m sharing with you today about dopamine and how it was controlling his decision-making.
+He tried several ways of quitting and after failing multiple times he began to research why.
+This led to him learning much of what I’m sharing with you today about dopamine and how it was affecting his decision-making.

 Don’t be confused though, I’m not trying to sell snake oil.
 There are many other factors to consider when treating addiction including other mental health issues, and treatment is the only way.
 My older brother got into a program where he was given medication to block his opiate receptors from receiving opioids whenever he used.
 For a while at first he was very lethargic, something he attributed to his lack of drive.
 It makes sense considering his drive had been fueled by his need to use oxycodone, and it was no longer there.
 It took a while before that drive began to even surface and return to him.
 In total, it took him 2 years before he felt like his rationale had actually begun to balance itself back.